CleverWind77/tof-ru-fix/EN_Readme.md

 # For Perfect World Games

 Thank you for all your hard work of maintaining the game, and fixing mistakes that previous publisher ignored.
 But there're still a lot of problems, that cannot be fixed in a short time.
 If you're reading it, please, add ALL localization files on Crowdin page[https://crowdin.com/].
-Let community to help you with fixing translation mistakes.
-And Please, tell the devs to fix locres files: there're multiple lines repeating or unused content.
+Let community to help you with fixing translation mistakes. ~~And Please, tell the devs to fix locres files: there're multiple lines repeating or unused content.~~ Thank you for removing extra lines in 5.0